ankur12-1610/blockchain-resource-vault/README.md

 #### Basics of Blockchain:
 - https://youtu.be/_160oMzblY8 -> Do watch this carefully understanding the basics of blockchain is a must.
-- [Grokking Bitcoin](https://rosenbaum.se/book/grokking-bitcoin.html) by Kalle Rosenbaum | [Videos of the same book](https://www.youtube.com/playlist?list=PLdW8AKJtqW7u7JKzkiXsDxNFlOrmjGwDJ) -> If you can spare the time, consider checking out this book.
+- [Grokking Bitcoin](https://rosenbaum.se/book/grokking-bitcoin.html) by Kalle Rosenbaum | [Videos of the same book](https://www.youtube.com/playlist?list=PLdW8AKJtqW7u7JKzkiXsDxNFlOrmjGwDJ) -> If you have spare time, consider checking out this book.
 It delves deeper into how Bitcoin operates, helping you grasp how foundational principles are employed in creating a new form of currency.

 #### You'll need this to refer to Cryptographic Algorithms: https://asecuritysite.com/